HaxeFlixel/flixel-docs/documentation/04_tutorials/13-part-xii-multiple-platforms.html.md

 	_save.data.fullscreen = FlxG.fullscreen;
 }
 #end</code></pre></p>
 		<p>Yes, we wrap the entire function in our conditional - if we're not building for desktop, this function will not exist.
-You'll also notice that we are saving the value of FlxG.fullscreen - this will be used to 'remember' the game's screen state when they next launch the game.</p>
+You'll also notice that we are saving the value of <code>FlxG.fullscreen</code> - this will be used to 'remember' the game's screen state when they next launch the game.</p>
 	</li>
 	<li>
 		<p>Make sure you clean up you button in destroy:</p>